cigroup-ol/windml/doc/index.rst

 .. .. topic:: Machine learning library for wind energy information systems.

-The windML framework provides an easy-to-use access to several wind data sources within the **Python** world, building upon `numpy <http://numpy.scipy.org/>`_ [1]_, `scipy <http://scipy.org>`_ [1]_, and `matplotlib <http://matplotlib.org>`_ [2]_.
-As a machine-learning module, it provides versatile tools several learning tasks like time-series prediction, classification, clustering, dimensionality reduction, and related tasks.
-For further information including the motivation for windML, see :ref:`about`.
+The windML framework provides an easy-to-use access to wind data sources within the **Python** world, building upon `numpy <http://numpy.scipy.org/>`_ [1]_, `scipy <http://scipy.org>`_ [1]_, and `matplotlib <http://matplotlib.org>`_ [2]_.
+As a machine learning module, it provides versatile tools for various learning tasks like time-series prediction, classification, clustering, dimensionality reduction, and related tasks.
+For further information including the motivation for windML, see section :ref:`about`.

 Getting Started
 ---------------

-For a guide to installation, an overview of the architecture and the functionalities of windML please visit the :ref:`gettingstarted` page.
-For a formal description of the applied techniques, see :ref:`techniques`.
-The :ref:`examples` gallery illustrates the coverage of the main functionalities.
+For an installation guide, an overview of the windML architecture and its functionalities, please visit the :ref:`gettingstarted` page.
+For a formal description of the applied techniques, see section :ref:`techniques`.
+The :ref:`examples` gallery illustrates the main functionalities.

 .. figure:: ./_images/show_flip_book_1_thumb.png
     :target: ./examples/show_flip_book.html